emilyahsu/nyt-search-engine/README.md

 # NYT Search Engine
-**NYT Search Engine** displays a list of search results from the New York Times API and displays the news articles within the app.
+**NYT Search Engine** displays a list of search results from the New York Times API and links to the news articles.

 ## Functionality